 When we looked more closely at how this afterglow was evolving, however, it did not seem to match what we have seen in previous GRBs.
 Although very faint, it continued to slowly get brighter for months after the merger.
 The GRB itself we saw 1.7 seconds after GW170817 was itself quite faint.
 (The fact that is was remarkably nearby (in GRB terms) meant we were still able to detect and characterise it.)
 With a rising afterglow, and a faint GRB, it was generally accepted that the jet launched by the merger was not pointed at us.
 There are currently two competing scenarions for marking the afterglow.
 One scenarion suggests the jet began punching through the slower moving material of the merger and was 'choked' causing it to trasnfer its energy to the material creating a cocoon of material accelerated to mildly relativistic velocities.
 Another suggests that the jet indeed sucessfully punched through this slower material and instead we are viewing this event in the wings of this jet.

 We will continue to monitor GW170817 all through 2018 in order to determine exactly what caused the unusual behaviour we have seen thus far, and to answer the question of whether this is related to the higher-energy GRBs we have seen before.

-The results are contained in the paper The optical afterglow of the short gamma-ray burst associated with GW170817 and The Optical Afterglow of GW170817 at One Year Post-merger
+The results are contained in the following papers: The optical afterglow of the short gamma-ray burst associated with GW170817 and The Optical Afterglow of GW170817 at One Year Post-merger